 The Mithgar books by Dennis L. McKiernan are a series of books with an interesting backstory: the first ones written (the Silver Call Duology) were meant to be sequels to The Lord of the Rings.
 After figuring out that publishing this would be illegal, it was necessary to file the numbers off the Tolkien bits, which meant inventing a replacement backstory for the setting.
 That backstory eventually developed into a much longer and more involved tale, and was released as the The Iron Tower Trilogy.
-The rest of the books from the Mithgar series get much more original as time goes on, but for some readers it's still hard to shake the facts of its origin.Though the series was dormant for some time following the release of Silver Wolf, Black Falcon (effectively the Grand Finale) in 2000 (not counting a short story collection and City of Jade, a novel only about half the length of normal), another Doorstopper called Stolen Crown is forthcoming, and will be released in January 2014.
+The rest of the books from the Mithgar series get much more original as time goes on, but for some readers it's still hard to shake the facts of its origin.Though the series was dormant for some time following the release of Silver Wolf, Black Falcon (effectively the Grand Finale) in 2000 (not counting a short story collection and City of Jade, a novel only about half the length of normal), another Doorstopper called Stolen Crown was released in February 2014.

 This series provides examples of: